wp-plugins/follow-us-on-widget/readme.txt

 This plugin is the most efficient way to integrate the important social like buttons.

 == Description ==
-This plugin is the most efficient way to integrate the important social like buttons like Twitter, Facebook, Flickr, Youtube, Google+, Linkedin, and Pinterest inline.
+This plugin is the most efficient way to integrate the important social like buttons like Twitter, Facebook, Flickr, Youtube, Google+, Linkedin, Pinterest and RSS inline.

 * Automatically display the social share buttons in widgets.